EECS3311F24/project-fitgenius/doc/sprint2/sprint2.md

 Description: As a user, I want to create and customize my own workout routine so that I can have flexibility in how I train.

 Tasks Breakdown:
-1) Set up a page where you can plan your workout.
-2) Show the main muscle group sections and a drop-down selectable list for exercises
-3) Save the state of the plan formed when moving between pages
+1) The Plan Page Navigation Bar will consistently route users to the plan page, which allow user to choose exercises.

+2) User can add exercises by selecting options inside a dropdown box

+3) User can delete individual exercises by clicking an “X” next to each exercise

+4) User can delete all exercises for a muscle group by clicking the “X” on the right side of the selection box

+5) Selected exercises are displayed at the bottom of the page

+6) User can click on a selected exercise displayed at the bottom, which will direct to page with a GIF and a timer.

 **User Story 9**
 Description: As a user, I want to adjust my workout routine based on my current energy level or time constraints so that I can adapt my training accordingly.

 Tasks Breakdown:
+1) Add intensity selection radio buttons labeled 'Low,' 'Medium,' and 'High' to the LegPage, ChestPage, ArmPage, BackPage, and PlanPage.

+2) Implement functionality where selecting an intensity level directs the user to a page with a timer and a GIF.

+3) Center the intensity selection and exercise buttons in all pages (LegPage, ChestPage, ArmPage, BackPage, and PlanPage).

 **User Story 22**
-Description: As a user, I want to have a cooldown timer after my workouts to ensure proper recovery between sets.
+Description: As a user, I want the app to look appealing.

 Tasks Breakdown:
-- Fix CSS: make buttons look more aesthetic and change home page background add an image/ logo
+1) Fix CSS: make buttons look more aesthetic and change home page background/add an image.

+2) Fix CSS: fix the allignment of the GIFs and Timer to make it look as intended.

 ## Summary
 In Sprint 2, the team aims to improve user experience by adding workout customization, workout adaptability, and UI enhancements.
 Key features include the ability for users to personalize workout routines, adjust reps and cooldowns based on intensity, and an improved cooldown timer.
 The team will also address CSS issues to make the interface more visually appealing.
 This sprint includes three user stories focusing on workout customization and adaptability.